Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 9. Protect Your Flowerbeds With Sharp Materials

-If your cat turns your beautiful garden bed into a litter box, you can protect this area by covering the ground with sharp materials.
+If your cat is turning your beautiful garden bed into a litter box, you can protect this area by covering the ground with sharp materials.

 10. Keep Your Cats Indoors

-They’re also more likely to fight with other animals or get pregnant if they aren’t spayed or neutered.
+They’re also more likely to get into fights with other animals or get pregnant if they aren’t spayed or neutered.

 By keeping your cats indoors, you can help reduce the number of strays in your neighborhood and keep them safe at the same time.